-The Diagnostics and Medical Imaging team at Atrium Medical Center brings years of experience, compassion, and knowledge to provide outstanding patient care.
+The Diagnostics, Medical Imaging and Laboratory teams at Atrium Medical Center brings years of experience, compassion, and knowledge to provide outstanding patient care.

 Our trained radiologists have clinical skill in general radiology, and some have advanced specialty training through fellowship programs.
 Our team collaborates with other subspecialties and physicians to ensure that we are providing the most comprehensive and highest-standard of care.
-The registered technologists are certified by the American Registry of Radiologic Technologist, and work under the supervision of the radiologists.
+The registered technologists are highly skilled in the area of their specialty.
 Technologists are licensed medical professionals who perform diagnostic imaging examinations protocols.
 They are responsible for accurately positioning patients and ensuring that a quality diagnostic image is produced.
 They are educated in anatomy, patient-positioning techniques, and equipment protocols.
 The technologists work under the supervision of the radiologist to provide patient care in the imaging environment.

 Our Diagnostic and Medical Imaging Team:

 Medical Radiologist - Radiologists are medical doctors or doctors of osteopathic medicine who specialize in diagnosing and treating diseases and injuries using medical imaging techniques such as X-rays, Computed Tomography (CT), Magnetic Resonance Imaging (MRI), SPECT-CT, Nuclear Medicine, Positron Emission Tomography (PET), and Ultrasound.
 Since radiologists do not offer treatment themselves, they consult with physicians, surgeons, and other medical professionals to discuss their test results to develop plans for treatment.
 Technologists operate the imaging technology, and radiologists interpret the results.